moznion/go-json-ice/README.md

 [tinygo](https://github.com/tinygo-org/tinygo) doesn't support `encoding/json` package because reflection support is not enough: https://tinygo.org/lang-support/stdlib/#encoding-json

 This library aims to marshal a struct to JSON on tinygo environment.
-And it also suppose to run this library in restricted environment; for example, wasm sandbox runtime.
+And it also supposes to run this library in restricted environment; for example, wasm sandbox runtime.

 So this library has the following features:

 - don't depend on `encoding/json` package
 - don't depend on `js` package
-  - don't depend on browser wasm runtime
+  - i.e. don't depend on browser wasm runtime

 This library has only one dependency for now, `strconv`.